 - Location: Spain.

-- There was no statistically significant association between hypertension and servings per day of vegetables or servings per day of fruits
+- There was no statistically significant association between HTN and servings per day of vegetables or servings per day of fruits

 - There was a significant inverse association between fruit and vegetable consumption and the risk of HTN only among participants with a low olive oil consumption (<15g per day).
 The test for trend in this group was significant (0.008).
 Compared to those who ate no more than two servings of fruits and vegetables daily, those who ate at least five per day had a lower risk of HTN (hazard ratio=0.56 (95% confidence interval: 0.35, 0.89).

-There is a beneficial inverse association between servings per day of fruit and vegetables (at least five per day) and the incidence of hypertension in participants with a lower consumption of olive oil.
+There is a beneficial inverse association between servings per day of fruit and vegetables (at least five per day) and the incidence of HTN in participants with a lower consumption of olive oil.

 - Median follow-up of 49 months